gudnuf/bolt12-prism/README.md

 ## Background

-This started as the winning hackathon project at btc++ 2023 in Austin, Tx.
+This started as the winning hackathon project at [bitcoin++](https://btcpp.dev/) 2023 in Austin, Tx.

 Some other projects that compliment this one are